OWL Speakers

 Mick is a very experienced senior manager currently working in the public sector with over 38 years of involvement in the road transport industry.

-He is currently involved with introducing alternative technology vehicles to meet local, national and Government targets.
+He is currently introducing alternative technology vehicles to meet local, national and Government targets.

 He is a keen promoter of diversity in the workplace, and his passion is to encourage and promote women in engineering and encouraging a diverse workforce.

-Mick is associated with the Institute of Road Transport Engineers (IRTE) at both a local and national level, and he is the current Honorary Secretary of the North West Goods Vehicle Maintenance Advisory and Liaison Committee (NWGVMLC).
+Mick is associated with the Institute of Road Transport Engineers (IRTE) locally and nationally.
+He is the current Honorary Secretary of the North West Goods Vehicle Maintenance Advisory and Liaison Committee (NWGVMLC).

 Mick is a fully qualified vehicle engineer, having served a recognised apprenticeship in commercial vehicle engineering.